NAME¶

 Remember that the MAC address in an Ethernet network must be unique.
 The IPv6 link-local address is based on the device’s MAC address according to RFC4862.

-To specify multiple static MAC addresses per pod, set multiple networks using the --network option with a static MAC address specified for each using the mac
+To specify multiple static MAC addresses per pod, set multiple networks using the --network option with a static MAC address specified for each using the mac mode for that option.

 --memory, -m=number[unit]¶